skye-12138/stereoseq-spatial-trascriptome/README.md

 ## Sample
 The samples are from hypophysoma, and one HUADA spatial transcriptomics chip contains 2 samples from patient 151 and 160 respectively.

-The samples have its corresponding scRNAseq data
+The samples have their corresponding scRNAseq data

 ## Process
 Start from SS200000893TL_B3.TissueCut.gem